smithy-lang/smithy-rs/design/src/rfcs/rfc0034_generating_reusable_code.md

     Dog2 --> DogInput2
 ```

-Importantly, the `Food` structure gets transformed into a four incompatible types depending the context in which it is used.
+Importantly, the `Food` structure gets transformed into four incompatible types depending on the context in which it is used.
 An obvious incompatibility is that `RestJsonPetService > Dog > Food` is transformed to `DogInput` while `RestJsonPetService > Cat > Food` is transformed to `CatInput`.
 The differences go deeper, these `DogInput` and `CatInput` have incompatible `FromRequest` implementations:

 ```rust
 trait FromRequest<P> {